DaBluePiano/sidneys-notes/content/02 School/Year 8/Year 8 Science/Topic 7 - Chemical Changes/Topic 7 - Chemical Change Notes.md

 - **Chemical equations** are a way to write out a chemical reaction.
 They can be written in word form, or in symbol form.
 - **The Law of Conservation of Mass** - states that the total amount of mass is the same before and after a chemical reaction.

-## 2.1 How do Chemicals React and Combine?
+## 2.1 How Do Chemicals React and Combine?

 > [!Summary] How do Chemicals React and Combine?
 > - Chemical reactions are happening all the time around us.